-On Thuesday, June 3rd 2025, Mr. Marcin Michał Sęk will defend his PhD thesis entitled: “Velcro-inspired silica-rubber coupling”.
+On Thuesday, June 3rd 2025, Mr. Marcin Michał Sęk has successfully defended his PhD thesis entitled: “Velcro-inspired silica-rubber coupling”.

 Short Summary